hibernate/hibernate-reactive/README.md

 	org.hibernate.rx:hibernate-rx-core:1.0.0-SNAPSHOT

-You'll also need to add Hibernate 5.4, the Vert.x reactive database driver, and a regular JDBC driver (which is used for schema export).
+You'll also need to add your Hibernate 5.4 snapshot, the Vert.x reactive database driver, and a regular JDBC driver (which is used for schema export).

 There is an example Gradle build included in the example program.